jezzsantos/ServiceStack.Webhooks/README.md

 By default,

-* `AzureTableWebhookSubscriptionStore` will create and use a table named: 'webhooksubscriptions'
+* `AzureTableWebhookSubscriptionStore` will create and use a storage table named: 'webhooksubscriptions'
-* `AzureQueueWebhookEventSink` will create and use a queue named: 'webhookevents'
+* `AzureQueueWebhookEventSink` will create and use a storage queue named: 'webhookevents'

 You can change those values when you register the services.